peter279k/emask-tax-docker/README.md

   - `./docker_build.sh --no-cache`, run Docker image building from first steps to last steps on `Dockerfile`.
 - `NHIICC_Install.sh`, this will be executed during Docker image building and it's part of NHIICC client daemon installation.
 - `run.sh`, this bash shell script will be copied to Docker image and it's the entry point during Docker container running.
 - `start.sh`, this bash shell script can help user to execute Docker image as container easily.
+And it can execute this script directly.
 - `smartcard_list.txt`, this bash shell script is to let pcscd card scanner be easy to identify plugged card information.

 ## Trouble Shooting
 - It will happen known error I found:
   - The Firefox web browser will be closed unexpectedly with core dumped at some moments.
+    - **This will not happen because this Docker image uses the Google Chrome web browser instead.**
   - The error message is as follows:
 ```
 ......